hero-evaluation.jpg

 Evaluation

-Evaluation is a systematic assessment that produces evidence to inform what works and what does not, why, for whom, how much and under what circumstances.
-SEforALL conducts evaluation activities to help measure and assess expected and unexpected results and consequences and examine how and why change occurred (or not).
+Evaluation provides evidence on what works, what does not, why, for whom, and under what circumstances.
+SEforALL uses evaluation to assess expected and unexpected results, understand how change happens, and strengthen accountability, learning, knowledge sharing and evidence-informed decision-making.

 Through our evaluation activities, we aim to: